BhaveshAgarwal67/quadcopter-sim/README.md

-# Quadcopter Dynamics Simulator (Phase 0)
+# Quadcopter Dynamics Simulator

-This project aims to build a quadcopter simulation from first principles using Python.
+This project implements a quadcopter simulation from first principles using Python.
-The focus is on understanding the underlying physics, numerical simulation, and control, without relying on existing autopilot or robotics frameworks.
+The goal is to understand the underlying dynamics, numerical simulation, and feedback control involved in autonomous aerial vehicles, without relying on existing autopilot or robotics frameworks.

+---

-## Phase 0: Project Setup & Baseline Modeling (Current)
+## Phase 0: Baseline Dynamics (Completed)

-The current phase establishes the foundation of the simulator.

-### Scope
-- Project structure and repository setup
-- Definition of physical parameters
-- Formulation of basic equations of motion
-- Initial numerical simulation framework

-### Initial Focus
+**Objective:**
+Establish a physically correct simulation foundation.

+**Implemented:**
 - 1D vertical (altitude) dynamics
+- State-space formulation
-- Open-loop simulation using simple numerical integration
+- Open-loop numerical simulation
-- Visualization of state evolution over time

-This phase is intentionally minimal and serves as a base for progressively adding control, estimation, and higher-dimensional dynamics in later phases.
+- Validation via expected parabolic motion under constant thrust

+---

+## Phase 1: Closed-Loop Control (Completed)

+**Objective:**
+Stabilize the quadcopter altitude using feedback control.

+**Implemented:**
+- PID controller for altitude control
+- Hover thrust compensation
+- Closed-loop simulation
+- Verification via stable convergence to a desired height

+---

+## Phase 2: Sensor Modeling (In Progress)

+**Objective:**
+Introduce realism by separating true state from measured state.

+**Current focus:**
+- Noisy altitude sensor model
+- Controller operating on noisy measurements
+- Analysis of noise impact on control performance

+---

+## Motivation

+This project is intended to build intuition for what real autopilot stacks (e.g., PX4) abstract away by implementing the core components from scratch.
+The simulator is developed incrementally, with each phase adding one layer of realism.